BRAIN-Lab-AI/Robustness-to-Prompt-Variations-in-VLMs-Evaluating-Noisy-Prompts-with-Ensembling-Strategies/README.md

 ## Problem Statement
 <p align="justify">
- Studies show that VLMs such as CLIP and CoOp achieve high accuracy with carefully engineered prompts; however, they are highly sensitive to the way people craft the prompt (wording + structure).
+ Studies show that VLMs such as CLIP achieve high accuracy with carefully engineered prompts; however, they are highly sensitive to the way people craft the prompt (wording + structure).
 Which means accuracy can change a lot based on how the text input is phrased [3].
 For example, “a photo of a cat” and “an image of the cat” both have the same meaning however, these variations can result in significant performance differences.
 Also, adding articles, using synonyms, adding context like “in the wild”, “at night”, or changing word order.
 All of these can be treated differently by these models.

 This limits their usability in noisy, multilingual, or user-generated contexts, which are common real-world situations where user prompts often include noise, typos, or informal expressions.
 </p>